Where Your Food Comes from Matters

 A major issue for many people however is the rising costs of living, making organic produce a luxury item for some households.
 Part of the reason for the higher price tag is the cost of production, labour intensive methods for pest and weed control and smaller overall output from these often small farms.

 When this is the case, there are some ways to decide where best to spend your budget.
-When it comes to animal products such as meat, dairy and even collagen, try to choose grass-fed, pasture-raised organic whenever possible.
+When it comes to animal products such as meat, dairy and even collagen, try to choose grass-fed or organic whenever possible.
+Most supermarkets do not yet stock grass-fed meat and organic meat usually has a diet of at least 60% grass.
+Most cows in the UK and EU will receive some grass as part of their diet therefore opting for local meat is also a great option.
 It's more of an investment, but ideally you will eat less meat overall and more plant-based foods which is great for our health and the quality of the produce will make all the difference.

 Fruits and vegetables can also be carefully chosen.
 The Environmental Working Group have devised an annual assessment of the twelve vegetables and fruits containing the highest amount of pesticides (called the ‘dirty dozen’) and fifteen of the lowest (the ‘clean 15’).
 This can help guide you which to try and buy organic most often.